postfixadmin/docker/README.md

 Once the container is running, try visiting :

- * http://localhost:8080/setup.php (to create admin users, default setup password is `topsecret99`)
+ * http://localhost:8080/setup.php (to create admin users)
  * http://localhost:8080/ (to login as the domain admin you created through setup.php)